Kabilsri/movie-rating-prediction/README.md

-# Movie Success Prediction Using IMDb India Dataset
+# Movie rating Prediction Using IMDb India Dataset

 This project uses machine learning techniques to predict the success of Indian movies based on various features from the IMDb Movies India dataset.